GAMP®5: Categories, Guidelines, and Tips

 Category 4 – Non-configured software for Category 1 or 2 systems

-This category covers software that, when used as intended in Category 1 or 2 systems, could impact patient safety and product quality.
-For these systems, testing and documentation are comprehensive.
+This category applies to software that, when used in Category 1 or 2 systems, could affect patient safety and compromise product quality.
+For these systems, comprehensive testing and detailed documentation are required to ensure safety and performance.

 Category 5 – Non-configured software for Category 3 systems